HOW TO SELL MUSIC ONLINE IN 2021

 Social media is the most favourite place to follow artists and learn about upcoming concerts and shows

 While live music events connect people to one another in the physical world, much of the experience surrounding the show happens digitally.
-According to a 2020 Facebook and Kantar research report, the vast majority (85%) of US gig participants discover these music events online, and 63% say they like to know more about upcoming music gigs that they might be interested in attending via social media.
+According to a 2020 Facebook and Kantar research report, the vast majority (85%) of US gig participants discover these music events online, and 63% say they like to find out more about upcoming music gigs that they might be interested in attending via social media.

 Almost half (49%) of US concertgoers discover shows on Facebook, Instagram, Messenger or WhatsApp, making Facebook platforms* the top source of digital discovery.